CESNET/du-docs/docs/samba.md

 ![samba-basic](samba-images/basic.png)

 4. In the server settings, set password for the samba server.
-Username is always **user**.
 Select the PVC you want to expose, in the example we select `matlab-home`.

 ![samba-server-settings](samba-images/serversettings.png)